nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_per_com_record.md

 			<td>The grade of the person completing the record</td>
 			<td>0 to 1</td>
 			<td>R</td>
-			<td>The grade of the person completing the record held on the source system or from an authoritative source<.
+			<td>The grade of the person completing the record held on the source system or from an authoritative source.
 Sent as text only.</td>
 		</tr>
 		<tr>
 			<td>Specialty</td>